Roger-random/UWPTest/README.md

 Includes: rudimentary parsing of XYZ coordinates.
 3. __CameraTest__ : Test app to show live webcam footage by following instructions in [Display the camera preview](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/simple-camera-preview-access).
+4. __CameraUserControl__ : Creating custom user controls so they could receive keyboard and mouse events for interactivity.
+Combines the 3D printer control logic of __PollingComms__ with the camera preview of __CameraTest__ and put them in an interactive application so we could navigate X/Y/Z space while watching camera feedback.